-Q: The lilac bushes that I planted in 2009 did not bloom last year and only had three buds the year before.
-They have doubled in size in that time and have had plenty of leaves , so I know they’re healthy, but they don’t bloom.
-Any idea why? — Jim D
+Question: Help!
+I have lilacs with no flowers.
+The lilac bushes that I planted four years ago did not bloom last year and only had three buds the year before.
+They have doubled in size in that time and have had plenty of leaves, so I know they’re healthy, but they don’t bloom.
+Any idea why? — Jim D.

-2013 update: By process of elimination, we determined that our lilac bushes was not getting enough sunlight.
-Following Shelley’s advice, we moved them to a much sunnier location, and this year they have buds on almost every branch.
-Thanks for the help! –Jim D
+Update: By the process of elimination, Jim determined that his lilac bushes were not getting enough sunlight.
+Following Shelley’s advice, he moved them to a much sunnier location, and this year they have buds on almost every branch.